Ed-Fi-Alliance-OSS/certification-testing/bruno/README.md

 ---

 ## 6. Reporting & Automation
-We use the Bruno CLI for repeatable batch runs and artifact generation.
+Use the Bruno CLI for repeatable batch runs and artifact generation.

 Install once:
 ```bash